MohammadaminKafi/Sample-For-Routing-Protocols/README.md

 # SampleForRoutingProtocols

-A sample for configuring routing protocols on Cisco routers using Cisco Packet Tracer v8.2.1.0117
+A comprehensive sample for configuring routing protocols on Cisco routers using Cisco Packet Tracer v8.2.1.0117.

-> This file contains configurations of RIP, OSPF and EIGRP routing protocols (all redistributed)
->
+## Overview

+This project includes configurations for RIP, OSPF, and EIGRP routing protocols, with all protocols redistributed for efficient routing across the network.
+Additionally, HSRP (Hot Standby Router Protocol) is configured for a segment of the topology to ensure network redundancy and reliability.

+### Configurations Included:
+- **Routing Protocols**: RIP, OSPF, and EIGRP
-> For a part of the topology HSRP is configured
+- **HSRP**: Configured for part of the topology to provide high availability.
->
-> Servers including DHCP, Mail, Web and DNS are configured
+- **Servers**: Configured to support DHCP, Mail, Web, and DNS services.

-It was the final project of Computer Networks Lab 1 course
+This project was developed as the final assignment for the Computer Networks Lab 1 course.